jotite19/TFG-Joan/README.md

-# What neural networks can do on molecular
+# What neural networks can do on molecular properties prediction?
-properties prediction?:

 ## Descripció